 Conditions for Integrating Shopify and WordPress Shopify and WordPress So you want to integrate Shopify and WordPress?
 It is simpler than you might imagine.
 However, it would help if you had the following before you do that.

-After the two websites are live, there are two ways to link Shopify with your WordPress website.
+After the two websites are live, there are two ways to integrating wordpress with shopify.
 In both cases, WordPress will serve as the front-end interface for your eCommerce store.
 You can only display the product details and the buy button on WordPress.
 The website's backend will run on Shopify.
 The Shopify dashboard will still be where you add products and handle payments.

 The following are two methods for integrating Shopify with WordPress: